shabnamsadegh/FashionGraph/README.md

 ![examples of fashion graph](https://github.com/shabnamsadegh/FashionGraph/blob/V0/examples.png)

-This project is an implementation of the paper "FashionGraph: understanding fashion data using scene graph generation" ICPR2020.
+This project is the implementation of the paper "FashionGraph: understanding fashion data using scene graph generation" ICPR2020.

-It brings the idea of scene graphs to the fashion domain.
+Our Novel contributions:
-Scene graph generators focus on subject-object relationships.
-However, with a twist in an existing idea, we also integrated attributes into a scene graph generator.
+ - We trained a scene graph generation for fashion's fine-grained segments.
-This is the first time that the fashion domain can benefit from such graph representation.
+ - For the first time, we integerated attribute predication into the scene graph generation model.
-We showed the effectiveness of our method on the tasks of scene graph generation and fashion image retrieval.
+ - We showed how Fashiongraph can improve search and retrieval of fashion images.

 ## Dataset
-This work is trained on Fashionpedia dataset downloaded from the [kaggle competition, iMaterialist 2020,](https://www.kaggle.com/c/imaterialist-fashion-2020-fgvc7/overview) "Fine-grained segmentation task for fashion and apparel"
+This project is trained on Fashionpedia dataset downloaded from the [kaggle competition, iMaterialist 2020,](https://www.kaggle.com/c/imaterialist-fashion-2020-fgvc7/overview) "Fine-grained segmentation task for fashion and apparel"
-More information about the objects and predicates can be found in [their paper](https://arxiv.org/abs/2004.12276)
+More information about the objects and predicates can be found in [their paper](https://arxiv.org/abs/2004.12276) For Downloading the data, you have to agree to their condition.
+Then if you send [me](sadegh.shabnam@gmail.com) a screenshot that you have access to the kaggle data, I will send you the complementory annotaions needed for this project.

 ## How it works
 RELDN SG generator is trained on triplets of object-predicate-subject and their positions in an image.
 Where object and subject are segments in an image and their connection(predicate) is learned by the model.
 The predicate [in conventional SG] is the type of interaction between object and subject (e.g. positions such as behind, in front of, ... or actions such as holding, sitting,...).